ember-codemods/ember-test-helpers-codemod/README.md

 ### ember-native-dom-helpers tests

-These transformations are available tests based on `ember-native-dom-helpers`:
+These transformations are available for tests based on `ember-native-dom-helpers`:

 | Before                                | After                   | Transform      |
 |---------------------------------------|-------------------------|----------------|